mikolajsacha/tweetsclassification/README.md

 ------------

     ├── LICENSE
     ├── Makefile             <- Makefile with commands like `make data` or `make train` ├── README.md            <- The top-level README for developers using this project.
     ├── data
+    │   └── dataset_n_name   <- Folder for one of the datasets
     │       ├── external     <- Data from third party sources.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │       └── processed    <- The final, canonical data sets for modeling.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models               <- Trained and serialized models │   ├── features         <- Trained features sets (in human readable form) │   └── word_embeddings  <- Trained word embeddings (in binary form)
+    │
     ├── notebooks            <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+Not yet created.
     │
     ├── references           <- Data dictionaries, manuals, and all other explanatory materials.
-    │
+Not yet created │
     ├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt     <- The requirements file for reproducing the analysis environment │
-    │                         generated with `pip freeze > requirements.txt`
-    │
     ├── src                  <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── data             <- Scripts to generate preprocessed data │   └── make_dataset.py
         │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        ├── features         <- Scripts to turn raw data into features for modeling │   ├── word_embeddings     <- Word embeddings
-        │
+        │   ├── sentence_embeddings <- Scripts for embedding word sets into set vectors
+        │   └── build_features.py   <- Script for building features for a given word end sentence embedding │
-        ├── models         <- Scripts to train models and then use trained models to make │                     predictions
+        ├── models           <- Scripts to train and test models │   ├── algorithms          <- Wrappers around a few of data classification algorithms │   └── model_testing       <- Scripts for testing model accuracy │
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+        └── visualization    <- Scripts to create exploratory and results oriented visualizations